 But did Thomas ever make this statement?
-Although these words have been attributed to him for several decades, apparently no one has ever been able to turn up a source documenting that he actually said (or wrote) them, in 1944 or at any other time.
+Although these words have been attributed to him for several decades, apparently no one has ever been able to turn up a source documenting that he actually said or wrote them, whether it was in 1944 (as claimed in the above-quoted example) or in 1927 (as Ronald Reagan asserted) or at any other time.
 In 2003, for example, Reagan biographer Lou Cannon noted that:

 [Reagan’s] assertion that the United States was sliding into socialism by degrees [was] a notion fashionable among conservatives in the 1960s.
 Reagan often used quotations or paraphrases from Karl Marx or modern socialists to make this point; a favorite line was this supposed prediction of Norman Thomas, who ran for president on the Socialist ticket for six consecutive elections through 1948: “Thomas said that the American people would never knowingly vote for socialism; but under the guise of liberalism, they would adopt every fragment of the socialist platform until one day America would be Socialist without knowing how it came about.”
 This is a suspect quotation, and Reagan gave no reference for it.

 Cannon elaborated in a footnote to this passage that: